Starting an fMRI study at UPenn (January 2006)

 9) Insurance information: for our purposes just say "Self-pay Research"

-Note: As per FDA standards on record keeping, IDX reports are considered a "source documentation".
+Note: As per FDA standards on record keeping, reports are considered a "source documentation".

 2) Research Coordinators must contact MR Technologists for available time slots or use the web-based scheduler.